gerhynes/python-notes/README.md

 | %      | Modulo           |
 | //     | Integer Division |

-In Python division retuns a float by default if applicable: `1/2` returns `0.5`.
+In Python division returns a float by default if applicable: `1/2` returns `0.5`.

 Exponentiation raises a number to a given power: